Fair Work Ombudsman: Education and advice

+The FWO publishes regular content through its subscription services and across its communication channels including YouTube, Facebook, Instagram, LinkedIn and X to help inform the community about workplace rights and obligations.
+The FWO also publishes information on its compliance activities and enforcement outcomes through media releases.

 Audits & Campaigns

 The Fair Work Ombudsman conducts targeted campaigns and audits.
 Through targeted campaigns, the Ombudsman aims to inform employers in a specific industry of their obligations, and ensure that they understand and comply with Commonwealth workplace laws.
 Campaigns can be national, state-based or regional.

 An audit is where Fair Work Inspectors check an employer's records to make sure they comply with Commonwealth workplace laws.
 Sometimes, FWO undertakes an audit or a series of audits in response to a complaint or information given by an industry association, a government minister, the media or another source.

 Complaints

-Those in the national workplace relations system can make a complaint to FWO regarding underpayment of wages, conditions (such as annual leave), workplace rights and discrimination in the workplace.
+Those in the national workplace relations system can ask FWO for help with a workplace problem.
+This usually relates to pay and other conditions of employment such as leave, notice and hours of work.
+In accordance with its Compliance and Enforcement Policy, the FWO will make a decision about the best course of action to resolve the dispute.
+The FWO will consider the kinds of issues raised, its priority areas and its Compliance and Enforcement Policy.

 Next steps

 The Office of the Fair Work Ombudsman will make a decision about the best course of action to resolve the complaint.
 FWO might decide: